-We depend on third-party manufacturers for our ProBiora3 products and we recently received notice from a supplier that it would discontinue producing two of the three strains of bacteria needed to produce ProBiora3.
+We depend on third-party manufacturers for our ProBiora3 products.
 The loss of any manufacturer or any interruptions in the supply of our ProBiora3 products would have a negative impact on our revenues and profitability.

 We currently have no manufacturing facilities and are dependent upon establishing relationships with independent manufacturers to supply our product needs.
 Although we have qualified and used at least two contract manufacturers for each step in our manufacturing process, we do not have a long-term supply agreement or commitment with any of our manufacturers.
 One supplier had produced two of the three strains of bacteria needed to produce ProBiora3 and one supplier is able to produce one of the strains of bacteria needed to produce ProBiora3.
 These suppliers use proprietary methodologies to produce these three strains of bacteria.
-During the second quarter of 2014. we received notice from the supplier producing two of the three bacteria strains needed to produce our ProBiora3 products, that it will discontinue manufacturing such strains effective December 20, 2014.
+During the second quarter of 2014, we received notice from the supplier producing two of the three bacteria strains needed to produce our ProBiora3 products, that it will discontinue manufacturing such strains effective December 20, 2014.
 While we are actively seeking another supplier, there can be no assurances that we will be able to secure an alternate supplier or that the terms of such arrangements would be economically viable.
 If our manufacturers are unable or unwilling to produce our ProBiora products in sufficient quantities, or at all, at acceptable pricing in accordance with specifications we establish from time to time we would need to find alternative manufacturers that are qualified.
 If, in such instances, we are unsuccessful in obtaining alternative manufacturers, it could impair our ability to sell our ProBiora3 products and would have a negative impact on our revenues and profitability.
 In addition, competitors who own their manufacturing facilities may have an advantage over us with respect to pricing, availability of product and in other areas through their control of the manufacturing process.